-The property contains more than 73 acres of contiguous forest.
-The owners are working on a forest stewardship plan to improve on the health and diversity of the property.
+Both enrolling sections of the property contain more than four acres of contiguous forest.
+The owner has interest in developing a forest stewardship plan to improve on the health and diversity of the property.
 At this time, credit for this category cannot be recommended because a plan has not been provided.
-However, if a forest stewardship plan is provided by August 1, 2016, and approved by the department on or before October 3, 2016, then credit for this category should be awarded administratively.
+However, if a forest stewardship plan is provided by December 1, 2017, and approved by the department on or before December 29, 2017, then credit for this category should be awarded administratively for all parcels.
 Award of this category may allow forestry activities to occur in the participating open space area.
 It is the landowner's responsibility to apply for and receive the necessary approvals from the applicable state and local governmental agencies for forestry activities that require a permit or approval, such as clearing and grading.